 From Denver, take I-25 south and exit on Exit 188 for Castle Pines Parkway.
 Take the parkway west until it intersects with Daniels Park Road.
 Head north on Daniels Park Road until the entrance for the park appears.

-Daniels Park is located near the Castle Pines subdivision in Douglas County, Colo.
+It is near the Castle Pines subdivision in Douglas County, Colo.
 Admission to the park is free.

 Nina Snyder is the author of "Good Day, Broncos," a children's e-book, and "ABCs of Balls," a children's picture book.
 Visit her website at ninasnyder.com.